nitrologic/fountain/roha/forge.md

 ## Model Under Test

-### /model (all)
+### /model (all|next)

 Select an AI model.

-User can choose a model by name or index from the accounts available.
+User can choose a model by name or index from the accounts available or next active model.

 Unless specified only models with tested rates are listed.